nexusformat/definitions/manual/source/classes/base_classes/em-structure.rst

 Introduction
 ############

-These are a set of base classes to describe components of an electron microscope and its focused-ion beam functionalities, as well as the associated data analysis.
+These are the base classes to describe components of an electron microscope and its focused-ion beam capabilities, as well as the associated data analyses.
 These base classes are used within the EM-related :ref:`application definitions <appdef-em-definitions>`, specifically in NXem.
 Some of the base classes are specific to EM, whereas others are used in other techniques as well.

 .. _BC-Em-Classes:

 Base Classes
 ############

-The design of NXem uses several existent base class and adds edits and additions of some concepts to make these base classes applicable for the field of electron microscopy (:ref:`NXactuator`, :ref:`NXaperture`, :ref:`NXbeam`, :ref:`NXcite`, :ref:`NXcollection`, :ref:`NXcomponent`, :ref:`NXcoordinate_system`, :ref:`NXdata`, :ref:`NXdeflector`, :ref:`NXdetector`, :ref:`NXfabrication`, :ref:`NXmanipulator`, :ref:`NXmonochromator`, :ref:`NXnote`, :ref:`NXparameters`, :ref:`NXprocess`,
+The design of NXem uses several existent base class and added concepts to existent base classes to make these applicable for electron microscopy (:ref:`NXactuator`, :ref:`NXaperture`, :ref:`NXbeam`, :ref:`NXcite`, :ref:`NXcollection`, :ref:`NXcomponent`, :ref:`NXcoordinate_system`, :ref:`NXdata`, :ref:`NXdeflector`, :ref:`NXdetector`,
+:ref:`NXfabrication`, :ref:`NXmanipulator`, :ref:`NXmonochromator`, :ref:`NXnote`, :ref:`NXparameters`, :ref:`NXprocess`,
 :ref:`NXsample`, :ref:`NXsensor`, :ref:`NXsource`, and :ref:`NXuser`).